 Then you will see online sites, mobile-optimized sites and possibly apps on both the Apple App Store and the Google Play Store to download.
 These will allow you to be immersed in a world where you can bet on the outcome of games, points scorers, goals, handicaps and more!

 Expected betting apps – coming soon – These companies have sportsbook licenses to operate in the state.
 Two more of the states land-based institutions, Mardi Gras Casino and the Wheeling Island Hotel, Casino & Racetrack, have licenses but are yet to go live and have announced delays due to technological issues.

 - William Hill Sports Book – William Hill are a worldwide sports betting company formed in the United Kingdom in 1934 (they’ve had legal sports betting across the pond for years!).
-William Hill is already taking mobile bets in New Jersey and a couple of other states.
+The William Hill app is already taking mobile bets in New Jersey and a couple of other states.

 - FanDuel – Well known fantasy football site FanDuel have recently been bought out by another global player in the gambling industry – Paddy Power – Betfair PLC.
 Paddy Power – Betfair merged in 2016 from 2 large sports books based in the UK and Ireland to become possibly the biggest betting company in the world.